+Eleanor raised her hand to her mouth.
 "He stayed up late, drinking with the Arl.
 Oh, Maker."
-Eleanor raised her hand to her mouth, eyes wide with fear.

-The white-hot, all-consuming rage from earlier threatened to come back, but Elissa forced it back down.
+The white-hot, all-consuming rage from earlier threatened to return, but Elissa forced it back down.
 "Alright," she said with a scowl.
-"We need to find father."
+"We need to find Father."

 "Andraste's mercy!
 What if the soldiers went into your brother's room first?"

-Elissa's blood seemed to chill in an instant.
+Elissa's blood chilled.
 She had heard a woman's scream, she remembered now.
-With a clarity she despised she knew without a doubt that her sister-in-law was dead.
-She couldn't keep this knowledge from her face and she saw her mother see it.
+With a clarity she despised, she knew without a doubt that her sister-in-law was dead.
+She couldn't keep this knowledge from her face.
 "I heard a woman scream . . ."

 Eleanor's face crumpled.
 "No."

-Elissa blinked away tears and tried to ignore the sudden grief.
+Elissa blinked away tears.
 "Maybe Oren hid," she said, voice threatening to crack.
 "It's possible."

 Her mother choked out a sob.
 "No!
 My little Oren!
 What manner of fiend slaughters innocents?!"

 And just like that the hope was gone, leaving her feeling emptier than the moment before it.
-Alright, no more hope, she thought as she forced herself to take the last few steps into the room.
+Alright, no more hope, she thought as she forced herself to rise from the floor and follow her mother into the room.

-Oriana's body lay on the floor in front of her.
-She couldn't see the fatal wound, crumpled as her body was on the bedroom rug, but she was deathly still, and surrounded in a wide pool of blood.
+Oriana.
+Elissa couldn't see the fatal wound, crumpled as her sister-in-law's body was on the bedroom rug, but she was deathly still, and surrounded in a wide pool of blood.

-Elissa knelt down to her sister-in-law, not caring that the blood soaked her skirts.
+Elissa knelt down, not caring that the blood soaked her skirts.
 She reached out to touch the woman's neck with her fingertips, but felt no sign of life.
 She heard another choked sob and looked up to see her mother cradling Oren in her arms, rocking back and forth.

 Elissa closed her eyes and willed the rage back down.
 It was useful for spurring her into action, but now she needed to think . . .

 Just then she heard a soft whine from the hall.
-Hope sprung up in her chest unbidden and unwanted, but nevertheless she dashed out the door.
+Hope sprung up in her chest unbidden and unwanted, but nevertheless she sprang to her feet and dashed out the door.
 "Prince!"

 The mabari still lay in the same position by the bedroom door, but his eyes were open and in the span of a heartbeat Elissa saw them move, and knew that he was alive.

-"Oh Prince!" she cried, collapsing in front of her dog and breaking down into sudden sobs.
+"Oh Prince!" she cried, collapsing in front of her dog.
 In spite of her earlier promise, she found herself surging with sudden hope.
 If Prince lived, he could fight for her.
 They might have a chance.

 "He's alive!"
 Eleanor was at her side.